IMMERSIVE PROMOTION BIBLE

 A sector-development Bible produced by Matthew Freeman, Catherine Allen, Dinah Lammiman, Alison Norrington and

-If the immersive sector is to move beyond engaging the early technology adoptors and is to capture mass audiences from different corners of the media landscape, then gateway promotional content must be developed, i.e. marketing that engages those new to immersive technologies.
-How, though, can the magic of 3D worlds be communicated via 2D media?
-Addressing this current industry challenge, and based on substantial audience and cultural insight, interviews, industry advisory panels and creative practice research, the Immersive Promotion Bible identifies a range of new promotional strategies for how VR and AR experiences can be better marketed to today's audiences.
+If the immersive sector is to move beyond engaging early tech adoptors and is to capture broader audiences from across the cultural landscape, then a reimagined promotional language is needed - that's to say, marketing that engages those new to immersive technologies.
+How, though, can the magic of immersive 3D worlds be communicated via 2D media?
+Addressing this current industry challenge, and based on substantial audience and cultural insight, interviews, industry advisory panels and creative practice research, the Immersive Promotion Bible identifies a range of new promotional strategies for how VR and AR experiences can be better marketed to today's diverse audiences.